19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 9\.
 Any person who fails, without reasonable excuse, to comply with any requirement of the Majlis or the auditor under paragraph 8 or who otherwise hinders, obstructs or delays the Majlis or the auditor in the performance of their duties or the exercise of their powers shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.

-10\.
-The Secretary of the Majlis shall, within one month after the meeting of the Majlis referred to in paragraph 2 or 3, submit a copy of the financial statements, together with a copy of the auditor’s report (where applicable), to the Minister; and in the case of any mosque, the Majlis shall also cause a copy of the same to be exhibited at the mosque.
+10. The Chief Executive of the Majlis shall, within one month after the meeting of the Majlis referred to in paragraph 2 or 3, submit a copy of the financial statements, together with a copy of the auditor’s report (where applicable), to the Minister; and in the case of any mosque, the Majlis shall also cause a copy of the same to be exhibited at the mosque.

+[Act 33 of 2017 wef 01/01/2018]

 11. The financial year of any trust, wakaf, nazar or mosque to which this Schedule applies shall begin on 1st January and end on 31st December in each year.